Triggered Traceroutes Feature & How it Works

 As we mentioned earlier, Obkio offers different types of traceroutes to help users troubleshoot network issues in different situations.
 Here are some of the benefits of using triggered traceroutes:

 Triggered traceroutes as triggered by network events, like high packet loss or jitter.
 This means that they’re automatically launched when these signs of network degradation occur, without you having to launch them manually.
 This way, as soon as you notice Obkio’s notification alerting you of the issue, you’ll also have a traceroute with data about the issue, when and happened, and where it’s located.

-Because triggered traceroutes launch automatically after a network event, they allow you to catch network issues that are intermittent, and may be hard to pinpoint otherwise.
+Because triggered traceroutes launch automatically after a network event, they allow you to detect intermittent network issues that may be hard to pinpoint otherwise.
 A triggered traceroute launches automatically, as soon as a problem happens, even if the problem disappears shortly after.
 Even if you miss it, the traceroute will catch it.